alphalon/kotlin-scripting/README.md

 - Command line argument parsing (geared toward self documentation)
 - Kotlin-idiomatic way for calling other programs or build scripts
-- Parsing and manipulation of JSON and XML documents
+- Parsing and manipulation of JSON, XML, and CSV documents
 - Asynchronous HTTP client (based on ktor)
 - Equivalents for tools such as find, grep, sed, awk, etc